Long covid is destroying careers, leaving economic distress in its wake

 Hard data is not available and estimates vary widely, but based on published studies and their own experience treating patients, several medical specialists said 750,000 to 1.3 million patients likely remain so sick for extended periods that they can’t return to the workforce full time.

 Long covid is testing not just the medical system, but also government safety nets that are not well suited to identifying and supporting people with a newly emerging chronic disease that has no established diagnostic or treatment plan.
-Insurers are denying coverage for some tests, the public disability system is hesitant to approve many claims and even people with long-term disability insurance say they are struggling to get benefits.
+Insurers are denying coverage for some tests, the public disability system is hesitant to approve many claims, and even people with long-term disability insurance say they are struggling to get benefits.

 Employers are also being tested, as they must balance their desire to get workers back on the job full time with the realities of a slow recovery for many patients.